“Whip ’er good, Billy.”

 This guy is really creeping me out at the bar.
 Can you give me a ride home?

 GM: Caroline finds the phone number for another apparent friend named “Becca” and shoots off a text.
 The other girl responds she’ll be there in a few… as will the cops.
+She says she’s called 911.
 Whether the savaged old man will be prosecuted is another matter.

 GM: A sport sedan arrives after perhaps ten minutes with another college-age girl and presumed boyfriend.
-They are horrified to find the twice-victimized, nearly unconscious young woman in the state she’s in, and frantically exclaim they’ll drive her right to Tulane Medical Center.
+They’re horrified to find the twice-victimized, near-unconscious woman in the state she’s in.
+They exclaim they’ll drive her right to Tulane Medical Center.
 The sedan speeds off.